Endowment lands fund public schools

 More than $1 billion to public schools and institutions since 1951

-In 2018, the Idaho Department of Lands and the Idaho Endowment Fund Investment Board provided Idaho public schools with more than $51 million from the trust.
+In 2022, the Idaho Department of Lands and the Idaho Endowment Fund Investment Board provided Idaho public schools with more than $55 million from the trust.
 The money comes from timber sales and leases on endowment lands and earnings from invested funds.
-In 2017, 220 million board feet of timber, valued at $63.6 million were harvested on endowment lands.

 History of Endowment Lands in Idaho